 Allows you to delete the PK from your system.
 Once the PK is deleted, all the system's Secure Boot keys will not be active.
-Configuration options: [Yes] [No]

-Load PK from File
+Load Default PK

-Allows you to load the downloaded PK from a USB storage device.
+Select Yes to load the system default PK or select No to load a downloaded PK from a USB storage device.

-The PK file must be formatted as a UEFI variable structure with time-based authenticated variable.
+The PK file must be formatted as a UEFI variable structure with time-based authenticated variable